-All Fire Marshal Staff review plans and provide feedback via the Chief Deputy Fire Marshal, who keeps the University Fire Marshal informed of all plan reviews and decisions in case the Chief Deputy Fire Marshal is not available to maintain continuity within the department.
+All Fire and Life Safety Staff review plans and provide feedback via the Chief Deputy Fire Marshal, who keeps the University Fire Marshal informed of all plan reviews and decisions in case the Chief Deputy Fire Marshal is not available to maintain continuity within the department.

 Facilities Modification Request